Bell Pepper Chicken Bites

 Keeping the dough at the right temp really matters.
 I store the circles in the fridge while working and only pull out what I need right then.
 This stops them from getting too soft and floppy when you're trying to fill them.

-Chicken Empanadas Pin it
+Chicken Empanadas Save it

 Chicken Empanadas | kylierecipes.com